-We have quantified the importance of the choice of ice mask for the Antarctic domain by comparing six different ice masks from the RCM; COSMO-CLM, HIRHAM5 (in two resolutions), MARv3.10, MetUM and RACMO2.3p2 with the common mask defined by Mottram et al. (2021).
-We find differences between 40.5 Gt yr-1 and 140.6 Gt yr-1 over the ToAIS and differences between 20.1 and 102.4 yr-1 over the grounded AIS (Table 1), comparing the native mask to the common mask integrated over all the basins in Antarctica.
-Looking at individual basins, we find area differences from 0% (HIRHAM5 0.11°basin 10 and MetUM basin 11) up to 40.49% (HIRHAM5 0.11°basin 25) between the common and native masks, (Table 2).
+We have quantified the importance of the choice of ice mask for the Antarctic domain by comparing six different ice masks from the RCM - COSMO-CLM, HIRHAM5 (in two resolutions), MARv3.10, MetUM and RACMO2.3p2 with the common mask defined by Mottram et al. (2021).
+We find differences of between 40.5 and $140.6 \,\mathrm{Gt}\,\mathrm{vr}^{-1}$ over the ToAIS and differences of between 20.1 and $102.4 \text{ yr}^{-1}$ over the grounded AIS (Table 1), comparing the native mask to the common mask integrated over all the basins in Antarctica.
+Looking at individual basins, we find area differences from 0% (HIRHAM5 0.11° basin 10 and MetUM basin 11) up to 40.49 % (HIRHAM5 0.11° basin 25) between the common and native masks (Table 2).
 Furthermore, area changes do not map to SMB change linearly (Table 2).
 The biggest differences are in basins 20, 23, 24 and 25, showing that areas with high SMB are most sensitive to mask differences (Table 2).
-As the native masks are created from different data

-170 sets they do not all include the same ice shelves and ice tongues.
-We speculate, that we introduce a shift in value by first defining the common mask after RCM simulations have been performed on their native masks.
+As the native masks are created from different data sets, they do not all include the same ice shelves and ice tongues.
+We speculate that we introduce a shift in value by first defining the common mask after RCM simulations have been performed on their native masks.
 Most of the model variables in the SMB equation are sensitive to the orography and therefore sensitive to the representation of it when integrating over the common mask.
 The effort of defining a common mask should ideally be a community effort and should be done before conducting further model intercomparisons and contributing to joint assessments of mass balance such as the IMBIE assessment.

-175 Data availability.
-The common and native grid estimates of SMB over native and common masks are available at https://doi.org/10.11583/DTU.16438236.v1
+Data availability.
+The common and native grid estimates of SMB over native and common masks are available at https://doi.org/10.11583/DTU.16438236.v1 (Hansen et al., 2021b).

 Author contributions.
 NH, RM and SBS conceived the study and wrote the initial draft manuscript.
 Analysis of simulations was carried out by NH and SBS.
-Model simulation output and ice masks were provided by FB, CK, AO, JMVW, and NS.
+Model simulation output and ice masks were provided by FB, CK, AO, JMvW and NS.
 All authors revised and contributed to the final manuscript.